benrhughes/mastosongtube/readme.md

 - for each song.link link, find any youtube links
 - add the youtube links to a text file

-You can then use this youtube links on other applications.
+The file of youtube links can then be passed to other applications for further processing.

 ## Install